JaneliaSciComp/SongExplorer/README.md

-sparsely annotated ground truth by clustering with "mistaken" as one of the `kinds to use`, one can look closely at the errors in congruence between a model and a densely annotated test set by using "everyone|{tic,word}-{only,not}{1.0pr,annotator1,annotator2,...}" as the `label types`.
+sparsely annotated ground truth by clustering with "mistaken" as one of the `kinds to use`, one can look closely at the errors in congruence between a model and a densely annotated test set by using "everyone|{tic,word}-{only,not}{1.0pr,annotator1,annotator2,...}" as the kinds.
 The Congruence button generates a bunch of "disjoint.csv" files:
 "disjoint-everyone.csv" contains the intersection of intervals that SongExplorer and all annotators agreed upon; "disjoint-only\*.csv" files contain the intervals which only SongExplorer or one particular annotator labelled; "disjoint-not\*.csv" contains those which were labelled by everyone except SongExplorer or a given annotator.
-Choose one or all of these label types and then use the `Activations`, `Cluster`, and `Visualize` buttons as before.
+Choose one or all of these kinds and then use the `Activations`, `Cluster`, and `Visualize` buttons as before.

 When the overall accuracy as judged by, for example, F1 is acceptable, but